floriniutes/licenta/README.md

     MySQL Database

-#**In order to start the app:**
+**Steps to start the app:**

-    Go into the backend folder
+    1. Go into the backend folder

-    Open the git terminal and install the modules using the "npm i"
+    2. Open the git terminal and install the modules using the "npm i"

-    Start the server by using "node server.js"
+    3. Start the server by using "node server.js"

-    Go into the frontend folder
+    4. Go into the frontend folder

-    Open the git terminal and install the modules using the "npm i"
+    5. Open the git terminal and install the modules using the "npm i"

-    Start the app by using "npm run dev"
+    6. Start the app by using "npm run dev"

+The frontend runs on port 8080, while the backend uses port 8081

+**After you've completed the steps above, access the app by using http://localhost:8080/**

 To get a proper glimpse at how this application works, you would have to insert multiple records into the database.
 In order to save some time, I offered a couple of screenshots.